 Obviously, the way to make the back of the shelf more convenient and useful storage is to allow the shelf to pull out so the back of the shelf is accessible.
 This was the birth of pullout shelves which quickly morphed into shallow pullout trays.
 If you want to get something from the back of the tray, pull it out, get the item, push it back.
 But first, you had to open the cabinet door (or doors), then close the door when you were done.

-Almost immediately kitchen designers realized that a pullout tray is just a form of drawer.
-Drawers do not need doors in front to hide them, a drawer face will do that nicely and eliminate the bother of opening and closing doors just to get to the drawers within.
+Almost immediately kitchen designers realized that a pullout tray is just a type of drawer.
+Drawers do not need doors in front to hide them, a drawer face will do that nicely and eliminate the bother of opening and closing doors just to get to the trays within.

-Today, just about every kitchen designer worth his or her credentials recommends drawers in place of door/shelf units on lower cabinets.
+Today, just about every kitchen designer worth his or her credentials will recommend drawers in place of door/shelf units on lower cabinets.